austenstone/ghas-seat-count-action/README.md

 An [Action](https://docs.github.com/en/actions) to get the number of GHAS seats and optionally calculate the percentage used as well as the number of seats remaining.

+> **Warning**
+> Because the GitHub API does not return the maximum number of seats in your current plan you will need to specify this as an input to the action via the `max_advanced_security_committers` variable.
+If left unset the action will only return the total number of seats currently used.

 ## Usage
 Create a workflow (eg: `.github/workflows/seat-count.yml`).
 See [Creating a Workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).